AliKhajegiliM/IR-and-MIR/README.md

 Arxiv version: https://arxiv.org/abs/2005.06739.
 \
 \
-The IEEE Xplore webpage:https://ieeexplore.ieee.org/document/9163458
+The IEEE Xplore webpage: https://ieeexplore.ieee.org/document/9163458
 \
 Citation Info:
 \
 A. K. Mirabadi and S. Rini, "The Information & Mutual Information Ratio for Counting Image Features and Their Matches," 2020 Iran Workshop on Communication and Information Theory (IWCIT), Tehran, Iran, 2020, pp. 1-6, doi: 10.1109/IWCIT50667.2020.9163458.
 \
 \
-#The devised methods functions and our simulations are prepared as follows:
+#The devised methods, functions, and our simulations are prepared as follows:
 \
 \
 \>> image joint histogram or 2D histogram; MATLAB function: imhist2D.m